 Doppler weather radars have been used for more than 30 years in atmospheric research to measure convection within thunderstorms and to detect gust fronts and are now widely used for operational weather radar systems.
 Unlike earlier radars, Doppler equipment is capable not only of determining the existence and position of reflective targets but also their radial velocity.
 This permits the measurement of wind speed, detection of tornadoes, and the measurement of a wind field using velocity azimuth display scanning.

 Ground clutter suppression is an important capability.
-New developments in this area are focused on coherent transmitters such as klystrons or traveling wave tubes (TWTs).
-Conventional radar spectrum phase purity is currently being limited by magnetron technology.
+New developments in this area are focused on coherent transmitters such as klystrons (that are state-of the art nowadays), traveling wave tubes (TWTs) or Solid State.
+Conventional radar spectrum phase purity was limited by previous generation magnetron technology, but in modern magnetrons the phase purity is sufficient for effective clutter cancellation.
 However, the existing magnetrons can economically deliver high average power to increase the signal to noise ratio.

 4.2.6 Dual-polarization radars

-Polarimetric or dual-polarization radar technology permits the identification of scatterers by remotely sensing their shapes.
-Polarimetric weather radar can be used to improve hydrometeor identification and the reliability and accuracy of precipitation rates which are needed for hydrological applications.
-In fact, falling raindrops tend to flatten (obsolete spheres), the flatness increasing with drop size in the horizontal direction.
-Combining reflectivity and phase measurements using two polarizations, horizontal (h) and vertical (v), enables a better assessment of the coefficients a and b of the Z-R relationship.
+Polarimetric or dual-polarization radars transmit pulses in both horizontal (h) and vertical (v) polarizations.
+This technology permits the identification of scatterers by remotely sensing their shapes and homogeneity.
+These radars provide significant improvements in rainfall estimation, precipitation classification, data quality and weather hazard detection over non-polarimetric systems.

-Some recently developed algorithms, based on differential reflectivity ratio Zh/Zv and differential phase h - v, taking into the account the differential attenuation as well, are considered very promising for yielding accurate assessments of rainfall.
+Precipitation estimations now make use of the fact that falling raindrops tend to flatten (oblate spheroids), the flatness increasing with drop size in the horizontal direction.
+Combining reflectivity and dual-polarization fields, enables a better assessment of the coefficients A and b of the Z-R relationship (4-10).
+Other algorithms, based on differential phase h - v and differential attenuation, are considered very promising for further improving accurate assessments of rainfall.

 In addition to their shape, the hydrometeors are characterized by their dielectric constants, a primary factor in computing scattering and attenuation cross sections.
 Dielectric properties of hydrometeors vary with radar frequency, where liquid water and ice differ significantly.
-Taking advantage of these characteristics, algorithms have been implemented to discriminate between rain and snow and to quantify liquid water and ice in clouds using differential attenuation measurements made with dual band radar.
+Taking advantage of these characteristics, algorithms have been implemented to discriminate between rain and snow and to quantify liquid water and ice in clouds using differential attenuation measurements.

 4.2.7 Conventional meteorological radar base data products